brettwooldridge/HikariCP/README.md

 :watch:``maxLifetime``<br/>
 This property controls the maximum lifetime of a connection in the pool.
-When a connection reaches this timeout it will be retired from the pool, subject to a maximum variation of +30 seconds, and average variation of +15 seconds..
+When a connection reaches this timeout it will be retired from the pool, subject to a maximum variation of +30 seconds, and average variation of +15 seconds.
 An in-use connection will never be retired, only when it is closed will it then be removed.
 We strongly recommend setting this value, and using something reasonable like 30 minutes or 1 hour.
 A value of 0 indicates no maximum lifetime (infinite lifetime), subject of course to the ``idleTimeout`` setting.